The Babson Boston Cup

 The Babson Boston Challenge is an afterschool program which meets over 20 hours, requires 10-15 hours of out of class work, and ends in a school competition followed by a regional competition.
 The program focuses on new venture development and creating economic and social value.

 The Babson Boston Cup was created as a way to increase Boston student access to opportunities to practice entrepreneurial skills, including resourcefulness, problem-solving, resilience, self-motivation and more, with the intent that these experiences not only open student eyes to future career opportunities, but also provide a way of thinking that can lead to higher success in their education.
 In future years, Babson intends to bring this program to public, private, and various secondary school institutions to further a community of entrepreneurial spirit.

-Throughout Spring 2014, students from Boston Latin School, Boston College High School, St. John’s Preparatory School, Brookline High School, and the Newman School have worked with Babson faculty, staff, and undergraduate mentors to develop plans to turn their ideas into action.
+Throughout the semester, students from Boston Latin School, Boston College High School, St. John’s Preparatory School, Brookline High School, and the Newman School have worked with Babson faculty, staff, and undergraduate mentors to develop plans to turn their ideas into action.
 Students have identified problems from their experiences and have gone through the entrepreneurial exercise of recognizing those problems as opportunities and developing sustainable ventures – for profit, not-for-profit or otherwise – to address those opportunities.

 The Babson Boston Cup students have access to educational resources that set their afterschool experience apart from their peers’, including Babson faculty, Boston professionals, texts, and mentors.

 The Faculty & Mentors